top of page

 .Concept & Theme

+A performance that explores new possibilities of traditional musical expression.
 In the context of exploring new affordances in musical interaction, movement practice can contribute to developing a more nuanced and intentional use of bodily movement in musical expression.
 By increasing body awareness and control, movement practice can provide musicians with a wider range of movement vocabulary to draw from and can help to reveal new connections between movement and musical expression.

 .The Technical Part